aws-samples/aws-batch-comp-infrastructure-sample/infrastructure/README-Infrastructure.md

 2. Run. submitting a solve job to the SQS queue by specifying the S3 location of the problem and the desired number of workers.

 3. Cleanup.
-Setting EC2 [RBJ: and ECS?] capacity for cluster back to zero.
+Setting EC2/ECS capacity for cluster back to zero.

 After setup, you can run any number of solve jobs before cleaning up.